dbroeglin/generator-az-ai/generators/app/templates/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/<%- gitHubOrg %>/<%- gitHubRepo %>) [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/<%- gitHubOrg %>/<%- gitHubRepo %>)
 <% } -%>

+> [!WARNING]
+> Do NOT `git clone` the application under Windows and then open a DevContainer.
+> This would create issues with file end of lines.
+For DevContainer click on the button
+> above and let Visual Studio Code download the repository for you.
+Alternatively you
+> can also `git clone` under Windows Subsystem for Linux (WSL) and ask Visual Studio Code to
+> `Re-Open in Container`.

 ### Local

-It is possible to operate the fully local setup.
+It is possible to work with a fully local setup.

   - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli): `az`
   - [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview): `azd`